 Deposits

 Landlords will typically require that tenants pay a deposit equivalent to one month's rent.
-The deposit, also called a bond, is something expats must remember when looking for accommodation, as the initial sum required is typically quite considerable, especially if they cannot provide references.
+The deposit, also called a bond, is something to keep in mind when looking for accommodation, as the initial sum required can be hefty.

 Utilities